-- One class day each week (usually Tuesday), I will give a lecture on course material. - The other class day each week (usually Thursday) will be a problem session completed in small groups.
+- One class day each week (usually Tuesday), I will give a lecture on course material. - The other class day each week will be a "problem session" wherein you work in small groups on problems designed to lead you to discover some of the course content (in particular, these problems introduce new material).

-A problem list will be distributed at the beginning of each problem session, containing the in-class work problems (which will introduce new material) as well as the weekly homework problems.
-All completed homework problems will be turned in for credit, usually the following Tuesday.
+A problem list will be distributed at the beginning of each problem session, containing the in-class problems as well as the weekly homework problems.
+The in-class problems will not be turned in, but the content they introduce will be vital to the course.
+All completed homework problems will be turned in for credit, usually the following Thursday.

-The day before each problem session, a short list of "preliminary problems" will be assigned, and should be completed before the problem session.
+Before each problem session, a short list of "preliminary problems" will be assigned, and should be completed before the problem session.
 These assignments will be short, usually requiring at most 10 minutes to complete, and will be computational in nature (i.e. no proofs).

-Although I intend to use this format throughout the course, I reserve the right to restructure the course as the term progresses, based on student feedback and performance.
-Potential changes include (but are not limited to) the introduction of quizzes, and a restructuring of the lecture/problem session schedule.
+Although I intend to use this format throughout the course, I reserve the right to restructure the course as the term progresses, based in part on student feedback and performance.
 I will periodically collect anonymous feedback in class, but feel free to come talk to me if you have suggestions or concerns.